I Paid My Copay—Why Am I Getting a Bill?

 Once the insurance company finalizes this, they notify both you and the provider.
 If any part of the cost is still your responsibility, a bill is issued for that remaining balance.

-So while your copay covers part of the visit, it often does not cover the full cost.
+So while you may have paid nothing at your appointment, or you may have paid a copay, this often does not cover the full cost.
 That is why a bill may follow.

 Why Can't the Balance Be Discounted After Insurance Processes It?